 In the snippet above from 1920 you can see the recommendation of shellac, wax or varnish as the choice finishes to use on wood floors.
 And again in 1921, the booklet below titled “The Perfect Floor” has the same suggestions…

 These finishes had severe limitations though.

 In the highlighted section above it says this about Shellac Finish – “If water has been spilled upon the floor, turning it white in spots” … and then suggestions are given on how to clean the floor, but it continues with… “Do not repeat this operation too often nor too vigorously, or the surface finish will be entirely destroyed.”

 That was the problem with wood floor finishes in those days… they were very finicky and needed to be constantly maintained and re-waxed.

-As we saw last month , this was a laborious task done with a heavy and awkward wax polishing brush.
+As we saw in the previous article , this was a laborious task done with a heavy and awkward wax polishing brush.